-Sue: I love the way he’s still wearing his maths badge over his page-boy costume.
+Sue: I love the way he wears his gold badge over his pageboy costume.
 He’s so proud of it.
 And Nyssa is sending mixed signals again.

 Me: You think so?
 I think Adric only has eyes for the mixed salad.

 Sue: He’s a terrible dancer.
-For a boy who likes to count, he’s got no rhythm.
+For a boy who likes to count, he hasn’t got any rhythm.

 Unlike Adric, the party is in full swing.

-Sue: It’s nice to see them relaxing for a change.
+Sue: It’s nice to watch them relax for a change.
 We don’t see them letting their hair down enough.
-It’s a nice change.

 Lady Cranleigh confers with Latoni.

-We don’t see the tropical storm that passes over Cranleigh Hall.
+We don’t see the tropical storm which passes over Cranleigh Hall.

-Sue: This always happens to us whenever we try to throw a party.
-It always pisses it down.
+Sue: This always happens to us when we throw a party.
+It always pisses down.
 The only difference is we tend to go back inside the house when it rains.
 This lot must be masochists.

-Tegan and Sir Robert enjoy a quick bop together under the slate grey skies.
+Tegan and Sir Robert enjoy a quick bop under the slate grey skies.

-Sue: I’d rather see Tegan dancing than whinging.
-She’s so much nicer when she’s smiling.
+Sue: She’s so much nicer when she smiles.

-Sue is disappointed when she realises the Doctor hasn’t taken his trousers off, but this is offset by some nice wood panelling and a lovely chair.
-And then she places her cards on the table:
+Sue is devastated when she realises the Doctor hasn’t taken his trousers off, but this is immediately offset by some nice wood panelling and a nice chair.

-Sue: I’m not a big fan of this genre.
-It’s all a bit too upper-class for me to really give a shit.
+Sue: I’m just not a big fan of this genre.
+It’s all a bit too upper-class for me to give a shit.
 I want more deaths.

 Right on cue, the episode concludes with a man dressed as a harlequin attacking Ann.
-A footman intervenes.
+Luckily, a footman intervenes.